-Exeat weekend offers a perfect chance for boys to go home or to a relative's house for a mid-term break.
+Exeat weekend offer a perfect chance for girls to go home or to a relative's house for mid-term break.
 However, those pupils who cannot go home easily may opt to stay at school for the weekend.
 Escorted trips to popular destinations take place on the Saturday and attendance is mandatory for those who have opted to stay in school for the weekend.

-We hope this gives you a flavour of life in Northumberland House, and excites you as you prepare for life at Barney.
+We hope this gives you a flavour of life in Longfield House, and excites you as you prepare for life at Barney.
 The key thing to remember is that there is always someone on hand to help - that is very important to us.
-We are extremely proud of our boarding provision and pastoral system, parents and pupils are welcomed to raise queries or concerns at any time your sons success and development are at the forefront of everything we do.